-Driving business without strategy and strategic objective is disorientation, cybersecurity without strategy and strategic objectives is a nightmare, disconnected strategies is a killer.
+Driving a business without a strategy and strategic goals is disorienting, cybersecurity without a strategy and strategic goals is a nightmare, and unconnected strategies are lethal.

 Having a clear strategy and set of strategic objectives is essential for any business or organization, including those working in the field of cybersecurity.
-A strategy is a long-term plan for achieving specific goals, while strategic objectives are specific, measurable targets that help an organization move towards its overall strategy.
+A strategy is a long-term plan for achieving specific goals, while strategic objectives are specific, measurable targets that help an organization move toward its overall strategy.
 Without a strategy and strategic objectives, a business or organization can become disoriented and may struggle to achieve its goals.
 In the field of cybersecurity, this can be particularly problematic, as the risks and threats faced by organizations are constantly evolving and can be very complex.
-Without a clear strategy and set of objectives to guide their actions, organizations may struggle to effectively protect themselves and their customers from cyber threats.
-Disconnected strategies, or strategies that are not aligned with one another, can also be a major problem, as they can lead to confusion and inefficiencies.
-It is important for organizations to carefully consider their goals and objectives and to develop a cohesive, well-defined strategy that can help them effectively navigate the challenges they face.
+Without a clear strategy and set of objectives to guide their actions, organizations may struggle to protect themselves and their customers from cyber threats effectively.
+Disconnected strategies, or strategies that are not aligned with one another can also be a major problem, as they can lead to confusion and inefficiencies.
+It is important for organizations to consider their goals and objectives carefully and to develop a cohesive, well-defined strategy that can help them effectively navigate the challenges they face.